 Al Miles: I'm doctor who lives and works in the stunning highlands of Scotland.
 My interest in the landscape started thanks to my parents, growing up on the edge of the Cairngorms and I was led into the hills by them.
 I was lucky enough to return to the highlands to work as a GP in 2007.
 My medical work is very busy and stressful as well as rewarding.
 I evolved my photography as a medium to help focus the regenerative mindfulness of spending time in the landscape.
 One great inspiration to me is 'The Living Mountain' by a family friend called Nan Shepherd, if you love wild places I highly recommend reading this book.

 I prefer lesser known places and hope to create images which speak of this wild and contemplative peace I seek.
-Increasingly I find I'm less interested in making representational images and produce more tightly worked images about my feelings and more universal themes.
+Increasingly I find I'm less interested in making representational pictures and produce more tightly worked images about my feelings and more universal themes.
 By the nature of photography I must start with reality then proceed through a reductive process combining contemplation, imagination, expenditure of physical energy, experimentation, weather, seasons and changing light.
 This is time-intensive and explains why most of my work is made in my near surroundings, the other being I love this place.

 In order to translate this process into a high quality work I try to use the best tools and materials that I can afford; selling prints has helped fund this process.
 Images are recorded as RAW files which contain the maximum information for processing and often look very different to what the eye sees until I process them.
 I do try, however, to minimise the amount of time I must spend in front of the computer afterwards, I this part of the process not nearly as rewarding as being outdoors.